| Up | Next | Prev | PrevTail | Tail |

 variables and sub-expressions numerical values.
 However, as we pointed out elsewhere

-the user must declare real arithmetical operation by turning on the switch rounded
+the user must declare real arithmetical operation by turning on the switch rounded.

 However, it should be remembered that arithmetic in REDUCE is not particularly fast,